World's Ugliest Dog Contest: 2023

 The 2023 competition winner was Scooter, a seven-year-old Chinese Crested with reversed hind legs who uses a mobility cart.
 Scooter was adopted from Saving Animals From Euthanasia in Tucson, Arizona.

 2024

 Wild Thang, an eight-year-old Pekingese from Coos Bay, Oregon, was the 2024 winner.
 Wild Thang, whose prominent features include extremely long and unkempt hair, has competed in the competition five times; surviving distemper at a young age caused his teeth not to grow in, so that his tongue protrudes.

+2025

+The 2025 winner was Petunia, a hairless English-French bulldog mix from Eugene, Oregon.

+2026

+Jinny Lu, a 6-year-old pug, won on her fourth attempt, after finishing as the runner-up in 2025.
+She was known for screaming at her reflection in the mirror.

 Television and film

 Animal Planet has sponsored the event and broadcast the show on television for several years.
 In the 2009 contest, the event included celebrity judges such as Jon Provost ("Timmy" on the 1950s television show Lassie) as well as an Ugly is the New Beautiful Fashion Show featuring models and adoptable rescue dogs.
 Hosts rotate each year.
 In 2013, syndicated radio hosts Bob & Sheri hosted the show.

 In 2011, the contest was the subject of an hour-long indie documentary entitled Worst in Show, produced by Don Lewis and John Beck.